 The financial assets included in this category are initially recognised at fair value which, in the absence of evidence to the contrary, is the transaction price, which is the fair value of the consideration given.
 Any directly attributable transaction costs are recognised in the income statement for the year.
-Upon initial recognition, the Company will measure the financial assets included in this category at fair value
+Upon initial recognition, the Company will measure the financial assets included in this category at fair value through profit or loss.

-At 31 December 2022 and 2021, the Company held financial liabilities at fair value through profit or loss. (see Note 5.c).
+At 31 December 2023 and 2022, the Company held financial liabilities at fair value through profit or loss. (see Note 5.c).